siberianfox/tinygwiki/Sending-Data-to-TinyG-using-RX-Packet-Mode.md

 ####A Few Things To Be Aware Of

-- Each (non-null) request line sent generates a response - an {r: response line.
+- Each (non-null) request line sent generates a response - an `{r:...}` response line.
 Since the system is now counting packets (and not bytes) the number of packet slots available will go up by exactly 1 for each request.

-- Status reports {sr:...}, exception reports {er:...} and single character commands `!, %, ~, ^x` do not affect the packet slot count.
+- Status reports `{sr:...}`, exception reports `{er:...}` and single character commands `!, %, ~, ^x` do not affect the packet slot count.

 - Blank lines are not processed and don't take up a packet slot.
   - A blank line is defined as 0 or more whitespace characters terminate with a CR or an LF (or both).